sbasharjr/CTI-sHARE-AI-driven-Semantic-Framework-for-Advanced-Cyber-Threat-Analysis-and-Sharing/README.md

-# AI-driven Semantic Framework for Advanced Cyber Threat Analysis and Sharing
+# CTI-sHARE-AI-driven Semantic Framework for Advanced Cyber Threat Analysis and Sharing

 A comprehensive machine learning and deep learning framework for real-time cyber threat detection, analysis, and intelligence sharing.